 This is really useful stuff:

 Contact organisations & support groups

 To make a full recovery it’s important to have the right understanding of depression.
-Organisations and support groups always lend an ear and can help you during your therapy.
-Well-known organisations in the UK are:
+Organizations and support groups always lend an ear and can help you during your therapy.
+Well-known organizations in the UK are:

 - Mental Health Foundations

 - Rethink Mental Illness